jbettenh/groundhog/README.md

 The `.gitignore` is needed for projects tracked with Git.
 This file allows you to not upload temporary files, secrets, or caches that are in the project folder to the public repository.

 The `config.py` file contains classes for creating configurations for different environments.
-This allows for configurations for different environments to be stored in a single file.
+This allows for configurations of different environments to be stored in a single file.
 It also gives the ability to inherit from the default class configuration.
 I chose this method, because it avoids having repetition in the multiple configurations.

 The `LICENSE` file is created from the GitHub template for MIT licenses and specifies the usage of this project.

 The `pyproject.toml` and `poetry.lock` files are created by Poetry.
 The `pyproject.toml` is a configuration file from Poetry, which contains the build information defined in PEP 518.
 That file contains the dependencies for the project.
 The `poetry.lock` file is created by Poetry and this 'pins' the versions defined in the `pyproject.toml` file.
-This should also be uploaded to public repositories so others can install the same version of dependencies as I used.
+This should also be uploaded to public repositories so others can install the same version of dependencies that I used.

 This `README.md` file is the current file.
-These are a common way to give information on the project, ex. installtion or usage documentation.
+These are a common way to give information on the project, ex. installation or usage documentation.

 The `requirements.txt` file are often still needed for builds such as GitHub Actions Continuous Integration and Continuous Delivery (CI/CD) or Platform As A Service (PaaS), such as Heroku or Render.
 Therefore Poetry allows for creating a `requirements.txt` file from the `poetry.lock`.

-To create this file, you can the run command:
+To create this file, you can run this command:

 ```
 poetry export --with dev --without-hashes --format=requirements.txt > requirements.txt